-Join Lisa Larson-Kelley for an in-depth discussion in this video What is Flash Media Server and why use it?, part of Up and Running with Flash Media Server 4.5 .
+Join Lisa Larson-Kelley for an in-depth discussion in this video What is Flash Media Server and why use it?, part of Learning Flash Media Server 4.5.

 Flash Media Server is no longer just a simple streaming server.
 It now packages video files in various formats on the fly, integrates peer to peer and real time communication and enables media delivery to desktops or devices, even iOS, all of this and more is possible with this powerful server software.
 There are a lot of inherent benefits to streaming video with FMS, rather than simply serving it using Progressive Delivery.
 You use less bandwidth, unlike progressive delivery, streaming only transfers the bits that are being watched.

 Progressive requires you to buffer or preload the video data to achieve smooth playback.
 So you are sending a lot of information that may never actually be watched.
 Streaming is more secure, none of the video data is cached on the client computer when it's streamed over RTMP, it is cached when using Progressive Delivery.
 This means the viewer has your video on their hard drive, viewers can seek freely unlike Progressive Delivery when the video can only jump to a keyframe.
 FMS creates keyframes on-the-fly, so viewers can accurately seek to any point in a video.
 Dynamic Streaming allows you to detect the viewers' available bandwidth and their processing power, and deliver them the most optimized version of the stream.